Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/Paragraphs.md

+---
+title: Paragraphs
+---
 # Paragraphs

 `app.activeDocument.textFrames[index].paragraphs`

 #### Description

-A collection of [TextRange](./TextRange.md) objects, with each `TextRange` representing a paragraph.
+A collection of [TextRange](.././TextRange) objects, with each `TextRange` representing a paragraph.

 The elements are not named; you must access them by index.